ktnsh24/DataModelling/README.md

 Both datasets are tweaked a bit by me, so they don't resemble their actual instance.

 # Task 2
-In the task 2, we will create a star schema dimensional model.
+In task 2, we will create a star schema dimensional model.
-To creata dimension and fact table for star schema, I have implemented following steps.
+To create a dimension and fact table for the star schema, I have implemented the following steps.

 ## store_project

+1. Open the `star_schema_store.sql` script in your SQL workbench.
+2. If you press run, the `star_schema_store.sql` script will first create a stage table and many dimensions and a fact table.
+3. The stage table will join all the tables from the `store_project` schema.
+4. The stage table will only populate with those transactional data that occur.
+For example, data of only those customers who made some transactions.
+Data of only those products that ordered.
+5. If you see, the `stage table` is currently in a denormalized state.
+From this stage table, we will create multiple normalized dimension tables.
+These dimension tables will only include non-redundant data.
+6. Out of the dimension tables, we will create a fact table.
+7. The fact table will be used for analytics purposes.

+## northwind_project

-1. Open the star_schema_store.sql script in your SQL workbench.
+1. Open the `star_schema_northwind.sql` script in your SQL workbench.
-2. If you press run, the star_schema_store.sql script will first cretae a stage table and then different dimension and fact table.
+2. If you press run, the `star_schema_northwind.sql` script will first create a stage table and many dimensions and a fact table.
-3. The stage table will join all the tables from the store_project schema and only populate the transactional data.
+3. The stage table will join all the tables from the `northwind_project` schema.
+4. The stage table will only populate with those transactional data that occur.
+For example, data of only those customers who made some transactions.
+Data of only those products that ordered.
+5. If you see, the `stage table` is currently in a denormalized state.
+From this stage table, we will create multiple normalized dimension tables.
+These dimension tables will only include non-redundant data.
+6. Out of the dimension tables, we will create a fact table.
+7. The fact table will be used for analytics purposes.